MartinPacker/md2pptx/docs/user-guide.md

 1. Install python-pptx using the command `pip3 install python-pptx`.
 (You might have to install pip firsst.)
 1. Optionally install CairoSVG - using the command `pip3 install cairosvg`.
 (This is for SVG graphics support.)
 1. Install md2pptx by copying a version and unzipping it or using `git clone`. md2pptx can be found [here](https://github.com/MartinPacker/md2pptx).

+### Updating

+If you examine [the change log](#change-log) You'll see md2pptx is updated on a frequent-but-irregular basis.
+Reviewing the changes you'll see they are a mixture of fixes and enhancements.

+There are two approaches to updating:

+* Obtaining the latest commit.
+Usually this is safe but is often missing documentation for enhancements.
+Those tend to be written just before release.
+You might do this with `git pull origin master`.
+* You might prefer the latest version.
+These are usually announced on socia media and can be downloaded as zip file.

 ### Use